Beyond Ads and Subscribers: Revenue Diversification For Publishers

 Revenue Diversification Options For Publishers

 The following strategies represent new ways to offer value and generate revenue.
 These revenue streams are the lifeblood of niche digital properties.
-Adding one or more of these strategies to your
+Adding one or more of these strategies to your strategy can be a game-changer.

 The Wirecutter, best known for publishing detailed reviews of products like kitchen appliances, electronics, and apparel, has most of its revenue from affiliate marketing.

-4. Digital Audio
+5. Digital Audio

 Digital Audio

-Podcasts like Serial, This American Life, and The Daily all built significant listener audiences.
-Recording and producing a podcast requires relatively minimal equipment.
-The Podcast Host suggested that $100 to $500 is all you need to spend on equipment to get started.
 Instead, the key draw to a podcast is the quality of the content.
 The content doesn’t have to be scripted in advance to succeed, either.
 Many of the most successful business podcasts, like Mixergy and Entrepreneurs on Fire, are interview based.

-Diversify Your Revenue Stream Today
+Diversify Your Revenue Stream With Arena